Core Vocabulary: AAC Foundation

-Core vocabulary consists of the top 100-300 words used across languages and contexts.
-It is the bases of most of the programs and applications used on AAC devices (from low to high tech).
-But this does not mean that the AAC device or program it is ready “out of the box” so to speak for the individual.
+Core vocabulary comprises the top 100-300 words used across languages and contexts, forming the basis for most programs and applications in AAC devices (from low to high tech).
+However, it’s essential to remember that an AAC device or program isn’t ready “out of the box” for an individual without personalization.

-These are some things that I personalize with an individuals AAC device or page set:
+Here are some strategies to personalize an individual’s AAC device or page set:

-- I ensure that the verbs on the main page include everyday high frequency verbs that the individual uses.
+- Ensure the main page includes everyday high-frequency verbs that the individual uses.

-- I use real pictures when appropriate such as family and friends.
+- Use real pictures when appropriate, such as family and friends.

-- I add favorite movies and characters to the appropriate folders.
-I add the characters nested in its own folder in the “people” folder.
+- Add favorite movies and characters to relevant folders.
+Nest character-specific folders within the “people” folder.

-- Another thing that I do is personalize the “I”, “me”, and “my” pronouns for the individual.
-I update this to include the individuals skin tone and hair color.
+- Personalize “I”, “me”, and “my” pronouns by updating them to match the individual’s skin tone and hair color.

-- Add phrases and “quick fire” comments personalized for the individual.
+- Add customized phrases and “quick-fire” comments for the individual.

-- I set the skin tone and hair color to “diverse” setting where available.
+- Set the skin tone and hair color to diverse settings where available.

 So lets take a look at what personalization can look like:

 As you can see there is still a robust set of vocabulary on the starter pages, but they have been updated or personalized.